emilbratt/BLOB/Matrix_Print/Readme.md

 <h3>Description</h3>
 <p>Prints a matrix of all the objects in a list</p>
-<p>I will add empty fields if the contents of the list dont add up with the grid</p>
+<p>The matrix function will add empty fields if the contents of the list dont add up with the grid so that it will print out nicely</p>

 <h3>Instruction</h3>
 <p>Import this file to your python script/app or just run matrix.py for a demo</p>